stackforge/fuel-docs/pages/terminology/m/memcached.rst

 admin guides for details.
-:ref:`Swift<swift-object-storage-term>` proxy server is also configured to use the memcached, see `Object Storage documentaion <http://docs.openstack.org/admin-guide-cloud/content/object-storage-service.html>`_.
+:ref:`Swift<swift-object-storage-term>` proxy server is also configured to use the memcached, see `Object Storage documentation <http://docs.openstack.org/admin-guide-cloud/content/object-storage-service.html>`_.

-.. note:: Fuel configures the Keystone to use the ``memcache_pool`` backend for tokens, but tokens revokations are tracked in the :ref:`MySQL/Galera<galera-cluster-term>` backend due to security reasons.
+.. note:: Fuel configures the Keystone to use the ``memcache_pool`` backend for tokens, but tokens revocations are tracked in the :ref:`MySQL/Galera<galera-cluster-term>` backend due to security reasons.
 Starting from the Fuel 6.1 release, the memcached instances are also configured to consume no more